 6. Lean and effective management & support

-The management and support functions expenses (14%, CHF 4.2 million) cover day-to-day administrative, people and culture, finance, communication, legal and IT support.
+The management and support functions expenses (12%, CHF 4.3 million) cover day-to-day administration, people and culture, finance, communication, legal and IT support.
 These support teams also contribute to projects in the key pillars, for which the funds are allocated to the relevant activities (e.g. legal expertise for SPHN is allocated to Coordination).

 7. Investing in people at the heart of research

-77% (CHF 23.8 million) of SIB’s funding is invested in our people, of which 73% are for employees at the SIB Hub and 27% are for employees embedded in partner institutions.
-This reflects our unique and efficient model anchoring Open Science infrastructure in research.
+71% (CHF 24.5 million) of SIB’s expenses are devoted to our people, of which 73% for employees at the SIB Hub and 27% for employees embedded in partner institutions.
+This reflects our unique and efficient model anchoring open science infrastructure in research.

-8. Bioinformatics: a variety of competencies and shared life science data expertise
+8. Bioinformatics: a variety of competences and shared life science data expertise

 A sustained support of the federal government